 You can also take back old fluorescents to one of three lamp recycling firms in the Madison area.
 They may also charge a fee for recycling your old bulbs.

 Why Are Fluorescent Lamps Banned From The Landfill?

 Fluorescent lamps contain mercury, one of the most hazardous substances in our homes.
 When the fluorescent lamps are put in a landfill the glass breaks and the mercury is released.
 The mercury is usually becomes part of leachate, the liquid that washes out of the bottom of the landfill.
 Landfills are designed with leachate collection systems.
 However, these systems can fail and the mercury containing leachate can leak into our groundwater.
 When the collection system works properly, the leachate is pumped to a sewerage treatment plant.
 Unfortunately, these plants cannot remove mercury and it gets released into our waterways.

 Should I Still Use Fluorescent Lamps?

-Definitely.
+Sure.
 Fluorescent lamps use less electricity and cut down on the mercury that is emitted from power plants.
-Anything we can do to reduce mercury emissions from power plants is very important.
-By using and then recycling fluorescent lamps you will be doing your part to keep mercury out of our environment.
+You can also choose to use LED bulbs, which also cuts electricity use and last quite long.
+Anything we can do to reduce emissions from power plants is very important.